 Instructions

-- Preheat the oven to 350 degrees.
-Spray a 9×5 loaf pan with non-stick cooking spray.
+- Spray a 9×5 loaf pan with non-stick cooking spray.

 - In a medium bowl, whisk together the eggs and sugar.
 Add the melted coconut oil, vanilla, and molasses.
 Whisk for 2 minutes until creamy.

 - In a separate bowl, combine the flour, baking powder, baking soda, and salt.
-Fold the wet ingredients into the dry mixture until well incorporated.
+Fold the wet ingredients into the dry ingredient mixture until well incorporated.

-- Add the grated zucchini (do not squeeze water from the zucchini) and 1/2 chopped walnuts.
+- Add the grated zucchini (do not squeeze water from the zucchini) and 1/2 cup chopped walnuts.
 Fold into the batter.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.